 The average net price for private colleges for 2018-19 was $29,339.
 For public institutions, those paying in-state tuition had an average net price just under $15,000.
 Relatively speaking, these are more reasonable numbers.
 However, remember they are averages.
 Those in higher income categories can expect to pay more.
 Even when just considering average net price, 6 private colleges had averages over $40,000 a year.
 Families should always use the net price calculator for any school they’re considering.

 296 NCAA D1 Baseball Schools

-The table below lists all D1 baseball teams based on information available from the NCAA, the Office of Postsecondary Education, and the Integrated Post-secondary Education Data System.
-Given the frequency of college changing conferences and the occasional change in division, the data is not going to be 100% accurate.
+The table below lists all D1 baseball schools based on information available from the NCAA, the Office of Postsecondary Education, and the Integrated Post-secondary Education Data System.
+Given the frequency of colleges changing conferences and the occasional change in division, the data are not going to be 100% accurate.
 Consider it a place to start.
 This data is part of the DIY College Rankings Baseball Spreadsheet which also includes test scores, acceptance rates, and financial aid information.